 Kathy McLauchlan is a lecturer specialising in 19th-century art history, she is currently a course director at the Victoria & Albert Museum, organising courses and study days on the history of art and design.
 She teaches at several institutions, including the Arts Society and Art Pursuits.
 She is a graduate of Oxford University and the Courtauld Institute, with a Ph.D. on French 19th-century painters in Rome.
 She is available for both individual lectures and study days, and a range of lecture summaries is set out below.

 Venue and Time of Lectures

-Time: 6.00pm for pre lecture drinks and finger food.
+Time: 6pm for pre lecture drinks and finger food.

-Lecture starts at 6.30pm
+Lecture starts: 6.30pm

-ADFAS Orange & Districts Inc is one of 37 similar societies in Australia and offers eight high quality lectures per year by internationally recognised experts in the visual arts, theatre, film and literature.
+ADFAS Orange & Districts Inc is one of 38 similar societies in Australia and offers eight high quality lectures per year by internationally recognised experts in the visual arts, film and literature.
 Six of the lecturers are from the UK and two are Australians selected for their knowledge and experience in their field.
 Lecturers come from diverse backgrounds and specialise in sharing their interest in a relatively informal way.

-Guests are very welcome to attend lectures at $25.00 entry.
-We look forward to seeing you at our lectures to enjoy the cultural and social opportunities and make new friends over a glass of wine.
+Guests are very welcome to attend lectures at $25 entry.
+We look forward to seeing you at our lectures to enjoy cultural and social opportunities with like mined friends.